mtliendo/l3-docs/docs/recipes-basic/accessing-generated-resources.md

 This section provides several ways of accessing the underlying L1 and L2 AppSync API and DynamoDB constructs.

-Note that this is subject to change as [**improvements are made**](https://github.com/aws-amplify/amplify-category-api/pull/1756).

-> 🚨 As improvements are made, this section is likely the most subject to change.

 ## AppSync

 ```ts